Creative and performing arts

 Developing your son’s creative spirit is crucial, especially in preparing him for the future workforce.
 According to the World Economic Forum’s The Future of Jobs report, creativity will be the third most valuable skill in the workforce in the next two years.
 With rapid advancements in technology, artificial intelligence and automation, the next generation will need to be creative and adaptable with proven problem-solving and critical thinking skills.
 Creativity has become a necessary skill for all aspects of learning and will be a workforce requirement in all industries.

 Music plays a crucial role in enhancing a boy’s education.
 Particularly in the early years, music helps with a boy’s fine motor development, as well as improving his literacy and numeracy skills.
 The overall benefits of music education are profound – music benefits a boy’s future professional success; it provides learning and listening skills, enhances concentration and co-ordination, reduces the impact of stress, fosters creativity, forms self-discipline and time management skills and develops perseverance.
+Discover our tips for selecting an age-appropriate instrument here.

 This makes practising music all the more important.
 Understandably, getting your children to practise music can be challenging as it requires routine, discipline and often needs to be driven by parents.
 Although it can be challenging, by making it fun, setting the appropriate goals and providing the right rewards, you can inspire your son to practise music.